jeffersonmwanaut/Zana/README.md

 ### Selecting the Active Environment

-Zana applications come with a file called `mode.txt` located in the `config/` folder.
+Zana applications come with a file called `mode.env` located in the `config/` folder.
 This file is used to define the value of the active environment.

-Open the `mode.txt` file and edit the content to change the environment in which the application runs.
+Open the `mode.env` file and edit the content to change the environment in which the application runs.
 For example, to run the application in production:

 ```txt
 prod